Canon XSi vs Fujifilm X-T100

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XSi and Fujifilm X-T100 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XSi does not offer wifi capability.
+In contrast, the XSi does not provide wifi capability.

-The X-T100 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XSi has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XSi was succeeded by the Canon T1i.
+Both the XSi and the X-T100 have been discontinued, but can regularly be found used on eBay.
+The XSi was replaced by the Canon T1i, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Which of the two cameras – the Canon XSi or the Fujifilm X-T100 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.